Narahia: Demographics

 2762 families residing there.
 Its population includes 13740 of which 7019 are males while 6721 are females as per Population Census 2011.

 In Narahia village population of children age 0-6 is 2646 which makes up 19.26% of the population.
 The average sex ratio of Narahia village is 958 which is higher than Bihar state average of 918.
 The child sex ratio as per census is 938 was higher than Bihar average of 935.

 Narahia village has lower literacy rate compared to Bihar.
 In 2011, the literacy rate was 53.17% compared to 61.80% for Bihar.
 Male literacy stands at 64.33% while female literacy rate was 41.58%.

 Administration

 This village comes under Laukahi police station, and Laukha laukahi Vidhan sabha kshetra, and Phulparas constituency.
+One Police outpost is also located here.